 Understanding the relationship between brain, cognition and behaviour is one of the biggest challenges the scientific community is currently working on.
 Computational cognitive neuroscience is a young and exciting discipline that tackles these long-standing research questions by integrating computer modelling with experimental research.

 This Masters programme will foster a new generation of scientists who will be trained in both neuro-computational modelling as well as cognitive neuroscience.
 Its core topics include:

 - Creating computational/mathematical models of neurons, circuits and cognitive functions

 - The fundamentals of cognitive neuroscience (brain mechanisms and structures underlying cognition and behaviour)

 The programme is suitable for students from a variety of disciplines including - but not limited to - psychology, computing, neuroscience, engineering, biology, maths and physics.
 Students with no prior programming experience are welcome.

 Graduates of this Masters will acquire a unique set of complementary skills that will make them extremely competitive in securing research or analyst positions in both academia and industry.

-1. The programme is cutting edge, being at the forefront of a new, rapidly emerging field of research.
+- This cutting-edge programme is at the forefront of a new, rapidly emerging field of research.

-2. It is multidisciplinary, conveying theoretical aspects and experimental techniques from both computational and cognitive neurosciences.
+- It is multidisciplinary, conveying the theory and practice of computational and cognitive neurosciences.

-4. The unique, cross-disciplinary and cutting-edge profile that graduates of this programme will acquire will give them a competitive edge in the job market over graduates of other, standard programmes in related fields.
+- Graduates of this programme will gain a competitive edge in the job market over graduates of other, standard programmes in related fields.